malnick/technoblogic/source/_posts/2014-11-03-hiera-template.markdown

 comments: true
 categories:
 ---
 Every time we create a new profile, or update a profile, we have to update our hiera data.
 This process is error prone and time consuming.
-Hiera is in an interchange format that can easily be automated, so a tool to write the profiles for us was an obvious decision.
+Hiera leverages almost any data interchange format (in fact I'd bet if you can write the backend for it, it'll support it).
+The writing of that data can easily be automated, so a tool to write the data files for us was an obvious decision.

 [hiera-template](https://github.com/malnick/hiera-template) is still in its infancy, and will eventually become a much larger part of our workflow.
 The main goal of this tool, however, remains the same: automate the generation of our hiera data files from our profile classes.